4undRaiser/NFT-Marketplace-tutorial/README.md

 ### Introduction

 NFTs or Non-Fungible Tokens have a lot of unique benefits to the blockchain ecosystem.
+These benefits includes:

-One of those benefits is the ability to create and trade digital items or a representation of a physical item.
+- Ability to create and trade digital items.
+- Representation of a physical item.

 In this tutorial, you’ll learn how to create a simple decentralized application for Buying and selling vintage items as NFTs on the Celo Blockchain.
 Hopefully one day you will use this knowledge to create the next open sea 🙂.

 Here’s a demo [link](https://aquamarine-unicorn-2f3217.netlify.app/) of what you’ll be creating.